Arksine/moonraker/docs/configuration.md

 snapshot_url:
 #   The url for the camera snapshot request.
 This may be a full url or a
 #   relative path (ie: /webcam?action=stream) if the stream is served on the
 #   same host as Moonraker at port 80.
-This parameter must be provided.
+The default is an empty url.
 flip_horizontal: False
 #   A boolean value indicating whether the stream should be flipped
 #   horizontally.
 The default is false.